• Skip to main content

 Some businesses have an employee who genuinely enjoys the IT side of things and handles it well.
 If that’s your situation, great.
 It’s probably not costing you much.
 But if IT management is falling to you or someone else who has a real job to do, the math tends to favor getting it off your plate sooner than you’d think.

 The call we get most often goes something like: “I’ve been meaning to look into this for two years, and we finally had an incident that made us actually do it.”
-The incident is usually something boring like a crashed hard drive, a software conflict, or a new employee who triggered a licensing issue.
+The incident is usually something boring like a crashed hard drive, a software conflict, or a new employee who triggered a licensing issue on a desktop install.
 But it’s the thing that finally puts a number on what the DIY approach actually costs.

 The goal: boring IT